 This article covers the differences between the two.

-$25/month (shared 50/50 between loan officer and agent).
+Cost | $25/month (shared 50/50 between loan officer and agent). | Free. |

-Yes — both loan officer and agent need active Homebot accounts.
+Account Required | Yes — both loan officer and agent need active Homebot accounts. | No — the agent does not need a Homebot account to be part of the Homebot Network. |

-Loan officer branding appears on the Homebot reports sent to the agent’s clients.
+Branding Visibility | Loan officer branding appears on the Homebot reports sent to the agent’s clients. | Agent branding appears on the Homebot reports sent to the lenders clients. |

 To recap:

-• Co-Sponsorship is a paid partnership — both you and the agent are on Homebot, share the cost, and collaborate directly.
+Co-Sponsorship is a paid partnership — both you and the agent are on Homebot, share the cost, and collaborate directly.

-• Preferred Agent Status is free — it highlights your client’s existing agent in their Homebot and keeps that agent engaged.
+Preferred Agent Status is free — it highlights your client’s existing agent in their Homebot and keeps that agent engaged.

 Both options help you build stronger agent relationships and deliver even more value to your clients.